 While, evidently, there will not be a single magical answer to our current predicament as a State and Republic, there are a number of key elements/variables that can be identified as the root causes of Zimbabwe’s failure and disintegration.
 These include;

-Against this background, restorative reconciliation is the key option in Zimbabwe.
-Sound, ethical value systems are necessary for resolving deeply rooted racial, political and ethnically motivated divisions which continue to fuel human rights violations in the country.
+Against this background, restorative justice is the key option in Zimbabwe.
+Sound, ethical value systems and principles are necessary for resolving deeply rooted racial, political and ethnically motivated divisions which continue to fuel the perpetual retrogression of the nation.

 Because of this, we need to first identify ourselves as Zimbabweans before any political or religious grouping, join hands and rebuild “the Zimbabwe for Zimbabweans” and that can only be achieved through dialogue and inclusive negotiations.

-We believe that our leaders must recognize that in order for people to come to terms with a traumatic past, a process of acknowledgement, forgiveness, reconciliation and healing is required as stepping stones that lead to the rebuilding of a viable and legitimate democracy
+We believe that our leaders must recognize that in order for people to come to terms with this broken reality, a process of acknowledgment, forgiveness, reconciliation, and healing is required as steppingstones that lead to the rebuilding of a viable and substantive nation